One of the saddest experiences of growing up in a South African township is the level of violence that sometimes leads to injury or even loss of life.

 Of course, the problems didn’t all start after 1994, even before 1994 and mostly during school holidays, the lack of activities for what seems to be the majority of the township kids and youths was and still is a living reality.

-Back in those days, we ended up creating our activities like street soccer, cricket, tennis and other popular games in the townships those days.
+Back then, we ended up creating our own activities like street soccer, cricket, tennis and other popular games in the townships.

 Regrettably, that has not been the case.
-Although Kwaito music has continued to enjoy an amount of success, even breaking into the international fold.
+Although Kwaito music has continued to enjoy success, it has even broken into the international fold.

 In the post-1994 dispensation, some programmes for children and youths have been available to mostly a few, while some others have been grossly neglected.

-In this chronicle, I’m not even planning to mention the government sector’s role or lack thereof.
+In this chronicle, I’m not planning to mention the government sector’s role or lack thereof.

 Possibly, part of the problem has been too much dependence on the government for almost every development that is needed.
 Closer attention to this possibility has to materialize to fix what needs to be fixed.